csci338/fall2023/pages/syllabus.md

 We will take attendance.
 You may miss **two** class sessions – no questions asked – without a grade penalty.
 Any additional absences (beyond your two “freebies”) will impact your participation grade (and more to the point, your capacity to productively engage with the class).

+### Quizzes
+Quizzes will be graded according to how thoroughly you answer the questions and drawing from the principles and readings covered of the course.

 ## Course Policies